UN Women

 We are proud to partner with UN Women on Voices Against Violence, a global programme that empowers girls and young women to speak out for their rights.

-Through non-formal education, the Voices against Violence curriculum empowers girls and young women to understand and assert their rights.
+Using a non-formal education approach, the Voices against Violence curriculum empowers girls and young women to understand and assert their rights.
 It encourages girls and boys, young women and young men to challenge gender stereotypes and the root causes of violence, creating a powerful force for transformation and change.

-Through the UN Women partnership WAGGGS has been able to offer speaking opportunities at a variety of UN events and conferences to Girl Guides and Girl Scouts who are passionate about gender equality, the empowerment of women and girls and ending violence against girls and young women.
-UN Women continue to enable the voices of our 10.8 million Girl Guides and Girl Scouts to be heard on an international stage.
+Through the partnership with UN Women, WAGGGS has been able to offer speaking opportunities at a variety of UN events and conferences to Girl Guides and Girl Scouts who are passionate about gender equality, the empowerment of women and girls and ending violence against girls and young women.

 About UN Women